LLM Observability: How to Monitor Large Language Models in Production

 Distributed Tracing for AI Workflows

-Distributed tracing is the backbone of modern observability.
-In AI systems, it involves tracking the complete lifecycle of a request (from initial user input to final model output) across all involved services and components.
+In AI systems, distributed tracing involves tracking the complete lifecycle of a request (from initial user input to final model output) across all involved services and components.

 • Session: Captures multi-turn interactions, such as a full chatbot conversation.
 Sessions persist until explicitly closed, allowing multiple traces to be linked for holistic analysis.
 (Sessions - Maxim Docs)